Celebrating Black Health and Wellness

-February is Black History Month and Sparrow is celebrating the achievements of pioneering African Americans in healthcare.
-Patients at Sparrow and around the world continue to benefit from their efforts to shape the medical field, and this month, we recognize the contributions of these individuals and generations of trailblazers that have helped to advance healthcare and society.
+February is Black History Month and Sparrow is celebrating the achievements of African Americans in healthcare.
+This year’s theme focuses on the importance of Black Health and Wellness and how African American healthcare leaders are shaping the medical field for generations to come.
+Please join us in recognizing the contributions of these individuals who have helped to advance healthcare and society.

 Lansing native Dr. Alexa Canady, became the first female African American neurosurgeon in the U.S. in 1981.
 Canady served as chief of neurosurgery at the Children’s Hospital of Michigan for 14 years.
 She also served as a Professor of Neurosurgery at Wayne State University, where her research led to the development of an anti-siphon shunt that helps treat hydrocephalus.
 Canady’s pioneering work and dedication to the medical field earned her an induction into the Michigan Women's Hall of Fame in 1989 and the American Medical Women’s Association President’s Award in 1993.